ChrisGrindereng/Financing-API-and-Payment-Portal/README.md

 <img src="./Screenshots/SolarPP_Financing.png"/>

 ###Challenges Faced and Solutions Used:
-1.The major challenge I was faced with in creating this web application was working the lending partner’s API.
+The major challenge I was faced with in creating this web application was working the lending partner’s API.
 The API used the SOAP protocol with an XML data structure.
 I was provided with 2 WSDL files and excel spreadsheets outlining the fields I would need to successfully request a response from the lenders API.
+Having no prior experience with SOAP XML my first task was to learn about the structure of soap envelopes and how to interpret the WSDL file.
+After some research, I discovered how the WSDL file explains binding the message, port, and services within a XML structure defining the end points for each message and the communication method to be used.

 <img src=".Screenshots/SolarPP_WSDL.png"/>

-2.Having no prior experience with SOAP XML my first task was to learn about the structure of soap envelopes and how to interpret the WSDL file.
-After some research, I discovered how the WSDL file explains binding the message, port, and services within a XML structure defining the end points for each message and the communication method to be used.

-3.From here I needed to decide how I would handle the XML data and send it up to the API, as well receive my response.
+From here I needed to decide how I would handle the XML data and send it up to the API, as well receive my response.
 My research first showed some examples of pushing the XML as a single string, manually creating the envelopes and interpolating the data to concatenate together a very large string.
 However, as I dug deeper I discovered that with ASP.NET WCF connected services could be used to generate a code base for both a data structure and functions for serializing my XML request.

 <img src="./Screenshots/SolarPP_WCFmodel.png"/>